Vasar007/Streamlabs-Chatbot-Scripts/Scripts/SongRequest/README.md

 - Skip ordered songs;
 - Get ordered songs for user;
 - Moderators can approve or reject song requests.
 If there are no moderators, song requests will be auto-approved;
-- Change script settings on the fly (does not require to reload script).
+- Change script settings on the fly (does not require to reload script);
+- Autoinstall webdriver (only Chrome is supported now).

 ## How to install script